-Seven ways to clear your credit card debt and get your finances under control.
+Top 7 ways to clear credit card debt

-Credit card use has steadily increased in New Zealand over the last two decades, so it’s no wonder that credit card debt is a common and significant New Zealand concern.
-If you’re looking for ways to reduce your debt or avoid it altogether, this guide provides useful tips for doing just that.
+Credit card use has steadily increased in New Zealand over the last two decades, so it’s no wonder that credit card debt is a significant Kiwi concern.
+According to the Reserve Bank of New Zealand data released in August 2020, more than $6 billion was owed on personal and business credit cards.

 1. Make regular repayments and pay more than the minimum

 Create a realistic repayment schedule and stick to it.
-Making only the minimum repayment on your account keeps you trapped in debt for a lot longer than is necessary, and you pay far more interest than you need.
+Making only the minimum repayment on your account keeps you trapped in debt for longer than necessary, and you pay far more interest than you need.

-A $2,000 debt at 20% interest with a 2% minimum payment takes you over forty years to repay and will cost you over $5,000 in interest if you only ever pay the minimum amount.
-Add $50 each month, and the debt disappears in three years with just $500 worth of interest paid.
-The smart thing to do is create a budget for your monthly expenses and calculate precisely how much money you can afford to set aside for credit card repayments each month.
+A $2,000 debt at 20% interest with a 2% minimum payment takes you over forty years to repay and costs you over $5,000 in interest if you only ever pay the minimum amount.
+Add $50 each month, and the debt disappears in three years, with just $500 worth of interest paid.
+The smart thing to do is create a budget for your monthly expenses and calculate precisely how much money you can afford to set aside for credit card repayments.

-Pro tip: Setting up an automatic debit to transfer this amount to your credit card account on a recurring date each month helps ensure you stay on track.
+Pro tip: Setting up an automatic debit to transfer the repayment amount to your credit card account on a recurring date each month helps ensure you stay on track.